Whether they’re your own cat or a cute stray you’ve met on the street, discover how to get a cat to like you and how to know if they’re your friend

 6. Avoid that fluffy tummy

-Whether they’re clawing your cashmere jumper or naughtily pawing at the fishbowl, never raise your voice to a cat.
+Whether they’re clawing your cashmere jumper or pawing at the fishbowl, never raise your voice to a cat.
 Shouting will not teach them positive behaviour; you’ll simply scare them and lose any trust you’ve built.
-What’s more, you could risk them retaliating.
+Instead, give them alternative outlet for their scratching and hunting behaviour with a scratch post and cat toys.
+Find out why cats scratch.

 8. Keep your hands to yourself